The phone call is brief but resonates with emotion.

 Local TV and newspapers covered the story for weeks.
 A sketch of the suspect was widely circulated.
 And the massacre’s lone survivor provided a detailed description of the triggerman—down to the shade of the light green beads securing his hair.

-“There’s a strong likelihood somebody knows,” University of Illinois at Chicago criminology lecturer Marc Buslik tells A&E Real Crime.
+“There’s a strong likelihood somebody knows,” University of Illinois at Chicago criminology lecturer Marc Buslik tells A&E True Crime.

 The silence could mean the suspect’s circle doesn’t want to recognize him, thinks Buslik, a retired Chicago police commander.
 Or maybe his associates won’t give him up to authorities, “even for something like this.